Alberta Livestock Permit, Coggins and Health Papers

 Delaney Veterinary Services invites you to follow us on Facebook!
 We regularly post current events, interesting cases, and important information on our page.

 We are available 24 hours a day / 7 days a week for you and your horse.
 If you need an equine veterinarian call 780-922-3647 immediately.

-*DVS will be closed on statutory and recognized holidays: July 2, August 6, September 3, October 8, and December 25 & 26.
+*DVS will be closed on statutory and recognized holidays for scheduled appointments: July 2, August 6, September 3, October 8, and December 25 & 26.